hnrymrtnz/billboardbirthday/README.md

 </h2>

 <p>
   At the beginning of this project, I actually had no idea how to access data from websites and implement it into a Java program.
 But the further I looked into the topic, the easier it became to grasp the fundamentals of basic web scraping.
-I learned how to use Java libraries and packages, something that had puzzled me before, and switched to using Visual Studio Code.
+I learned how to use Java libraries and packages, something that had puzzled me before, and switched to using Visual Studio Code (still testing how I like it).

-  On top of this, I also learned a bit of HTML that cemented what I already knew, and helped create this readme file!
+  On top of this, I also learned a bit of HTML that cemented what I already knew, and helped create this README file!
 </p>

 <h2>